groovyghoul/CR_FluentPoco/README.md

 ####TODO and Construction Notes####

-* the Getters are not actually setting their scope to Public for some reason
 * fields that are of List<T> should actually do the following:

 If the field looks like: